How to close sales over the phone

 In this Internet Age, the quicker you respond the quicker the prospect will stop searching for a ‘solution’.
 If you don’t respond, they will just keep searching until the do find a company who will respond.

 Home owners would visit these websites when researching improvements.
-Frequently they would request a brochure or a quotation and I in turn would share their inquiry with three contacting companies per postcode, who would make contact.
+Frequently they would request a brochure or a quotation and my company would in turn share their inquiry with three contacting companies per postcode, who would make contact.

 Early on, I would survey the contractors to see how they got on with the leads.

-a) Those who said these where the best leads they had ever had
+a) Those who said these are the best leads they had ever had

-b) Those who said these where the worst leads ever.
+b) Those who said these leads are the worst leads they had ever had.

 Those who said my leads were the best ever all contacted the leads very quickly – often within minutes of us passing them the lead.
 In some instances the prospect would still be on our website when the contractor made contact.
 [Which rather than appearing pushy, was considered a positive]

-Those who thought our leads where bad or useless always took a day or even days to make contact.
+Those who thought our leads where bad or useless always took more than 24hrs to make contact. (sometimes, several days!)

-Make contact FAST – it is a RACE and the faster you contact the more likely you will win the order.
+Make contact FAST – it is a RACE and the faster you make contact the more likely you are to win the sale.

 No 6: Create a natural sales script.

-I am not talking about a canned, one-size-fits-all sales spiel here.
+I am not suggesting a canned, one-size-fits-all sales spiel.

 Practice doing the sales presentation backwards, practice being interrupted by the prospect asking an awkward question.